-This bill would require all electrical corporations and local publicly owned electric utilities that have service areas that overlap with the boundaries of a state regional emergency operations center, in cooperation with OES, and other emergency service agencies, to establish procedures for the coordination of efforts between electrical corporations and local publicly owned electric utilities and their representatives and those of emergency response agencies.
-The bill would require these electrical corporations and local publicly owned electric utilities to assign a representative to work within each state regional operations center that has boundaries that overlap with the electrical corporation's or local publicly owned electric utility's service area.
-The bill would require the representative to complete the appropriate Standardized Emergency Management System training.
+This bill would require certain electrical corporations and local publicly owned electric utilities, in cooperation with OES and other emergency service agencies, to establish procedures for the coordination of efforts between electrical corporations and local publicly owned electric utilities and their representatives and those of emergency response agencies.
+The bill would require these electrical corporations and local publicly owned electric utilities to assign liaison representatives to work within each local operations center, as provided.

 Under existing law, a violation of any order, decision, rule, direction, demand, or requirement of the commission is a crime.